freirart/car-crud/README.md

 </h1>

-- 🐱‍👤 Fernando Daciuk's Ninja Javascript Course - Exercise 29 (Displayig JSON content in DOM).
+- 🐱‍👤 Fernando Daciuk's Ninja Javascript Course - Exercise 29 (Displaying JSON content in DOM).

 ## Have anything to share?
 Leave a PR!